malrase/malrase.github.io/source/_posts/2014-07-12-prague-cocktail-bar-reviews.markdown

 published: false
 ---

 We've been exploring the Prague cocktail scene for the past month, and I thought I'd give a summary of some of the places we've been to.
-Some are really great, but there's a number of over-hyped ones too.
+The level of cocktail competency in Prague is far, far higher than most other cities we've visited.
+However there are a number of over-hyped bars too.

 **[Groove Bar](http://groovebar.cz/)**: This place became our preferred spot for drinks very quickly.
 The music is great and there's a wonderfully relaxed atmosphere.
 The drinks are far cheaper, and just as delicious, as most of the other places on this list.
 Get the signature Greenteani, it's refreshing, smooth and thoroughly drinkable.